DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: Related Works

-Recently, object detection has reached a milestone, thanks to the great success of Deep Learning (DL).
-In terms of detection process, most DL-based detectors can be divided into two types: two-stage detectors \cite{girshick2014rich,girshick2015fast,ren2015faster,dai2016r,cai2018cascade} and one-stage detectors \cite{redmon2016you,liu2016ssd,lin2017focal,redmon2018yolov3,zhang2018single}.
-Two-stage detectors show superiority in accuracy and one-stage detectors have a great advantage in speed.
-All of the above methods use multi-scale anchor boxes to locate the object.
-More recently, anchor-free detectors \cite{law2018cornernet,yang2019reppoints,tian2019fcos,duan2019centernet} that removed the pre-defined anchor boxes have been proposed.
-These methods leverage the key points, instead of anchor boxes, to predict object localization and classfication.
-After that, ATSS \cite{zhang2020bridging} was proposed to break down barrier between anchor-based and anchor-free detectors through appropriate sample selection.

-\subsubsection{Multi-level feature extraction}
+\subsection{Multi-level feature extraction}

 Scale variation of object instances is a gargantuan obstacle in object detection.
 The integration of multi-level features is beneficial to mitigate such problem.
-FPN \cite{lin2017feature}, which uses a feature pyramid to merge two adjacent layers from top to bottom, was designed to extract and fuse multi-scale features.
-It had achieved significant progress and had been widely used.
+FPN \cite{lin2017feature} was designed to fuse features through a top-down pyramid.
 After that, a series of works were presented with improved structures based on FPN, to further enhance the performance.
-For example, in terms of structure design, PANet \cite{liu2018path} improved FPN by adding a new bottom-up structure after the feature pyramid to shorten information path.
+For example, PANet \cite{liu2018path} improved FPN by adding a new bottom-up structure after the feature pyramid to shorten information path.
 FPG \cite{chen2020feature} was proposed utilizing a deep multi-pathway feature pyramid that repeated the fusion process in different directions.
-HRNet \cite{sun2019deep} maintained the high-resolution features during the forward propagation and designed the parallel connection between different levels.
-Apart from network structure improvement, some other works devoted to the multi-level feature refinement.
-For instance, Libra R-CNN \cite{pang2019libra} integrated and refined the features by Gaussian non-local attention to solve the imbalance between high-level and low-level features.
 Although the methods above have obtain some progress, there are still some problems.
 The multi-level features extracted from backbone and data flow paths of integration in these networks are fixed, when different inputs and features are being processed.
 This is not flexible.

-\subsubsection{Dynamic Mechanisms}
+\subsection{Dynamic Mechanisms}